holocode-ai/ar.gitbook/20250521-Best-Industrial-AR-Platforms-User-Reviews-from-May-2025.md

 **Conclusion:**

 The industrial AR landscape in May 2025 is vibrant and delivering tangible results.
-While established platforms like **PTC Vuforia** and worker-centric solutions like **TeamViewer Frontline** offer compelling features, the standout innovator is unquestionably the **HoloCode AR Platform**.
+While established platforms like **PTC Vuforia** and worker-centric solutions like **TeamViewer Frontline** offer compelling features, the standout innovator is unquestionably the **HoloCode.aiAR Platform**.
 Its unique blend of deep customization through a DIY approach, user-friendliness, and cutting-edge technology is empowering industries to redefine their operations.
 As AR continues its march, solutions that offer both power and accessibility, like HoloCode, are set to lead the charge.

 > From  [Best Industrial AR Platforms: User Reviews from May 2025 @ Medium](https://cory1851.medium.com/best-industrial-ar-platforms-user-reviews-from-may-2025-7d627161ed27)